vichudo/vichudo/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-- 🔭 &nbsp; I’m a 26yr old Software Engineer.
+- 🔭 &nbsp; I’m a 27yr old Software Engineer.
 - 🎓 &nbsp;  Licentiate and Engineer degree in 2022, with Special Mention in Information Technologies.
-- 💼 &nbsp; I've done Data Science, Web development, User Interface Design, prototyping and many others. (music, design, photography...)
+- 💼 &nbsp; I've done Data Science, Software Engineering, User Interface Design, prototyping and many others. (music, design, photography...)
 - 🌱 &nbsp; I enjoy being part of creating and consuming all areas of technology, particularly related with Digital User Experiences.
 - ✍️ &nbsp; I enjoy Playing videogames, cryptocurrencies and doing nerd stuff.
 - ☕ &nbsp; Strong Soft Skills to communicate efficiently in any kind of situation.